vippsas/vipps-psp-api/vipps-psp-api-faq.md

 The PAN (Primary account numbers) is the 15- or 16-digit number found on all credit or debit cards.
 Since PANs are accepted for online payments, anyone with access to the PAN may be able to make payments without the physical card.

 A PAN is unique per card, but may be shared between businesses.
+This means that if a PAN is invalidated, it is invalidated for everyone.

 ## Why do I get `No network token available for this Agreement` or similar?